FHCProm/Github-Self-Help/README.md

 ````
 1. git reset HEAD^   -->goes back 1 pull request merge.
 It means ignore last branch commit.
 It goes back 1 commit on MAIN branch.
 2. git reset HEAD^   --> it is just based on MAIN BRANCH.(Does not care about other branches)
+3. git reset HEAD^    --> useful for checking what changes a branch has made.

 ````